 During the year we continued with a broad spectrum of established programs including sports, leadership.
-IT and STEM, a snow camp to Thredbo, Harmony Day, ANZAC and Remembrance Day ceremonies, our celebration of Islamic festivals and significant days (including our iftar dinner Literacy and Numeracy Week, National Reconciliation Week and Harmony Day.
-I was immensely proud to see the school engaged in wider community initiatives including the Heart Foundation, Cancer Council and contributing food items for vulnerable local families including refugees and victims of domestic violence to Giving Back Australia as well as supporting impoverished communities in Cambodia with water wells and food/education items through AusRelief.
-We also supported those impacted by the floods in Pakistan and the food crises in Lebanon.
+IT and STEM, a summer camp to Lake Macquarie, Harmony Day, ANZAC and Remembrance Day ceremonies, our celebration of Islamic festivals and significant days (including our iftar dinner Literacy and Numeracy Week, National Reconciliation Week and Harmony Day.
+I was immensely proud to see the school engaged in wider community initiatives including the Heart Foundation, Cancer Council and contributing food items for vulnerable local families including refugees and victims of domestic violence locally.
+Globally we supported impoverished communities including orphanages with our charity partners.
+We also supported those impacted by natural disasters in Turkey, Syria, Morocco, Libya and Pakistan and the war in Gaza.